Secret Societies

 Civil Involvement

-Secret societies may be involved in the political landscape, either by influencing politicians or having members run for office directly.
+Secret societies may be involved in the political landscape as a hidden political faction, either by influencing politicians or having members run for office directly.
 This will inevitably be done to further the societies underlying agenda.

 Members of the society may also hold positions in law enforcement, either as judges, lawyers, or members of the police force.
 These positions may help them advance their agenda or ensure their agenda remains hidden from the public.